ESBenchmark/ESBench/docs/guide/toolchains.md

 export default defineConfig({
 	toolchains: [{
 		executors: [
-			// Benchmark in Node, Bun, and Deno. new ProcessExecutor("node"),
+			// Benchmarking in Node, Bun and Deno.
+You need to install them before. new ProcessExecutor("node"),
 			new ProcessExecutor("bun"),
 			new ProcessExecutor("deno run --allow-net"),